niltonvasques/pongada/README.md

 Pongadá Board Game
 =======

 Pongadá is a simple board game like three men's morris.
-And this is make using LibGdx framework.
+This is made using LibGdx framework.

-I made this for learn purposes, and sharing for anyone that are learning libgdx, can view game examples.
+I made this game for learn purposes, so you can get this code like a sample of how using libgdx to make a very simple board game.

-This game are available in Google Play in follow url: https://play.google.com/store/apps/details?id=com.niltonvasques.pongada
+This game are available in Google Play in following url: https://play.google.com/store/apps/details?id=com.niltonvasques.pongada

 Developers:
 Nilton Vasques - niltonvasques@mobiloucos.com